 Interested in funding release projects?
 E-mail us or donate directly.

 Merazonia has received support from:

 Phoenix Zoo, Arizona centre for nature conservation

-All founding members of Merazonia have a background in volunteering and worked as volunteers at several wildlife centres throughout the continent, before joining forces and embarking on a new adventure: creating their own wildlife rescue centre, with a focus on rehabilitation.
+All founding members of Merazonia worked in several wildlife centres throughout the continent, before joining forces and embarking on a new adventure: creating their own wildlife rescue centre, with a focus on rehabilitation.